src-d/okrs/README.md

 - [ ] Improve Logs, CLI, and other guides.
 - [ ] Make it easy to update and maintain PGA.

+### Improve financial analysis and reporting

+- [ ] Complete refactoring of the financial processes
+- [ ] Deliver financial insights dashboard

 ## Bring 'Assisted Code Review' to developers in the open-source community

 ### Launch source{d} lookout alpha at GopherCon

+#### Define key product features

+- [ ] Map formal user personas
+- [ ] Map key use cases (features & priorities)
+- [ ] Design the user experience
+- [ ] Have 70% of key users report a positive experience

+##### Deliver formal user research

+- [ ] Do 5 internal user research activities
+- [ ] Do 10 external user research activities
+- [ ] Do a large-scale community survey
+- [ ] Estimate quant prevalence of pain points from code reviews/PRs

 #### Release a production ready analyzer SDK